zmkfirmware/zmk/docs/docs/development/hardware-integration/new-board.md

 ## Next Steps

-If your board is a keyboard, continue from ["Kconfig.defconfig"](https://zmk.dev/docs/development/hardware-integration/new-shield?keyboard-type=unibody#kconfigdefconfig) of the new shield guide.
+If your board is a keyboard, continue from [the `Kconfig.defconfig` step](https://zmk.dev/docs/development/hardware-integration/new-shield?keyboard-type=unibody#kconfigdefconfig) of the new shield guide.
 Use your ZMK variant's devicetree instead of the overlay file which would be used for a shield.

 If your board is a board with an interconnect, your next step should be to write a [tester shield](../../troubleshooting/hardware-issues.mdx#identifying-issues).
 Such a shield should be the bare minimum shield to verify that your board works with ZMK.